amazon-connect/amazon-connect-salesforce-scv/common/AWSSCV-SalesforceConfig/readme.md

 5. Select the checkbox to Enable OAuth Settings
 6. Set the Callback URL to `http://localhost:1717/OauthRedirect`
 7. Select **Use digital signatures**
-8.  elect Choose File, and upload the server.crt file you created earlier
+8. Select Choose File, and upload the server.crt file you created earlier
 9. In the Selected OAuth Scopes section, select the following and add them to the Selected OAuth Scopes:
   * Access and manage your data (api)
   * Perform requests on your behalf at any time (refresh_token, offline_access)